-Farewell to Internet Explorer
+Farewell to Internet Explorer - we suggest switching to MS Edge

 As of October 2020, Kuula no longer supports Internet Explorer.
 Following Microsoft's recommendation, we suggest switching to MS Edge.